The best student credit cards in Canada for 2023

 Best student credit card for Air Miles

 At a glance: Not living at home?
 Studying abroad?
 Why not use your credit card rewards on a trip back home by earning Air Miles when you use your card.
+Plus, get perks like discounts on rental cars for road trips, and the ability to redeem your points to buy luggage and other merchandise.

 - Annual fee: $0